Click on a work to read more about itSyringe's Air, for alto flute and electronics (2024) – 4'34"

 I. Antiphon

 II.
-Scale
+Scale III.
+Slide

 Each movement of my Brass Quintet features different parts of the ensemble.
 The first movement, Antiphon, focuses on the trumpets, frequently putting them in close imitation, playing with different meters (sometimes with different implied meters simultaneously in the ensemble).
 The second movement, Scale, focuses on the conical brass — the horn and tuba.
 The movement is built around a scale that slowly ascends, then descends.
 The final movement, Slide, focuses on the trombone — the only instrument in the group with a slide.
 The movement has its own theme, which is combined with themes from the preceding movements.
 See work's page for a perusal score